DevyGitHub/live-dot-net/README.md

 6. Explain how you would use Entity Framework Core with this project structure.
 7. How would you ensure this application is PCI compliant?

-The interviewee should be prepared to discuss these topics, answer the questions, and potentially implement solutions related to the coding tasks during the live coding session.
+Be prepared to discuss these topics, answer the questions, and potentially implement solutions related to the coding tasks during the live coding session.